cloudflare/cloudflare-docs/content/kv/get-started.md

 This guide will instruct you through:

-- Create a KV namespace with Wrangler.
+- Creating a KV namespace with Wrangler.
-- Interact with your KV namespace.
+- Interacting with your KV namespace.
-- Use environments with KV namespaces.
+- Using environments with KV namespaces.

 ## 1. Create a KV namespace with Wrangler